Concerto Grosso (Vaughan Williams)

 Concerto Grosso is a work for string orchestra by Ralph Vaughan Williams.
 Originally composed in 1950 for a performance by the Rural Schools Music Association conducted by Sir Adrian Boult, the piece is unique in that the orchestra is split into three sections based on skill: Concertino (Advanced), Tutti (Intermediate), and Ad Lib (Novice) which only plays open strings.

-The piece is in five movements, and performances generally run for 14 minutes.
+The piece is in five movements: